boutros-uwaterloo/andrewboutros.github.io/_pages/00_about.md

 title: About
 permalink: /
 subtitle: >
-  Incoming Assistant Professor <br />
-  Electrical and Computer Engineering Department @ University of Waterloo
+  Assistant Professor, ECE @ University of Waterloo
 profile:
-  align: right
+  align: rights
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >